david-sanabria/devops/pubkeys/readme.md

 # About Pubkeys...
-This directory contains public SSH keys used by CWDS technical folks.
-This is a short-term location until we can convince these folks to move their keys into their GitHub profiles.
+This directory contains public SSH keys used by CWDS technical folks for non-production server access.
+Once your key is posted, contact the DevOps team oncall to have the public key pulled to the servers you are authorized to access.